top of page

 I’m late for St David’s Day, but am posting these because I love them and they deserve a place on the blog.

 One of the things I remember Granny making was what she called Cakey Bakeys, little spiced, raisin-studded biscuits/scones which took their inspiration from Welsh Cakes but were her own recipe.
-These Cakey Bakeys have been lost in the mists of time, but my memory of them remains sharp.
+The recipe for Cakey Bakeys has been lost in the mists of time, but my memory of them remains sharp.
 They were just a little dry, but in a pleasant way, requiring washing down with a strong cup of tea, crumbly and chewy with raisins.
 I am more than happy to make a classic Welsh Cake in their stead, which offer most of the same delicious elements.

 N.B I use a combination of butter and lard because a) I love the friability that lard gives things, and the flavour too, and also I have lots of strutto (Italian lard) leftover from Carnival.